Comfortable women's cotton nightdresses - Amazon-fp News , Firstpost

 Decent and lightweight nightdress

-This two-piece nightwear has a cotton t-shirt with having a round neck and short sleeves with good piping.
-The pajama has a small print all over it and will reach your ankles.
-As every clothing needs to be taken care of, this product should be put in a gentle machine wash, no tumble, dry or ironing should be done.
+This two piece nightwear has a cotton t-shirt having round neck and short sleeves with good piping.
+The pajama has small print all over it and will reach to your ankles.
+As every clothing needs to be taken care of, this product should be put in gentle machine wash, no tumble, dry or ironing should be done.
 FUNDAY FASHION Cotton Pyjama Set for Women is best for those who love to sleep in pajamas.

 Premium cotton night suit

-This nightdress made with breathable cotton fabric will give you the ultimate solace while sleeping and lounging at home.
-The tiny peaches all-over print gives this night suit a cozy appeal.
+This night dress made with breathable cotton fabric, it will give you the ultimate solace while sleeping and lounging at home.
+The tiny peaches all-over print gives this night suit a cosy appeal.
 It has a round neck with excellent stitching that will reach an inch or two above your knees.
 It can be easily machine washed, saving you the troubles.
 If you are someone who keeps comfort on number one priority, Amazon Brand - Eden & Ivy Women's Relaxed Nightdress is the one for you.

 Printed quotes nightdress